teohxuen/website/content/report/final_report.md

 ##### Figure 31: Recorded Telemetry on Google Sheets

-To ensure data being published is accurate, there is a time out for all the telemetry received.
-If the BTP does not receive the same message ID from the same PMB within two times of its reporting frequency, all the data from that PMB is cleared.
-This ensures that only accurate data is recorded to not pollute the dataset for analysis.
+To ensure accurate data is being published,a timeout mechanism is implemented for all incoming telemetry.
+If the BTP does not receive the same message ID from the same PMB within twice its expected interval, all the data from that PMB will not be recorded.
+This ensures that only valid data is retained, preserving the integrity of the dataset for analysis.

 <table>
   <thead>